 In 2007, the initial ten-year facility master plan was updated to reflect capital requirements for 2010 to 2020.
 Consolidation of all programs and services on the Mount Sinai Medical Center campus — including cardiac surgery — was subsequently completed along with a plan to relocate physician offices.
-The new nine-story Golden Family Medical Office Building was completed in 2010 and planning for the replacement of the existing surgery suite is in process.
+The new nine-story Golden Family Medical Office Building was completed in 2010 and the master plan was updated to guide capital investment over the next decade..

-More recently, Hayward & Associates has been working with the senior leadership to develop a bed reconfiguration plan — including a survey of existing bed capacity and utilization by clinical service and acuity — to provide all beds in private rooms while ensuring that the "right" patient is in the "right" bed.
-Multiple options are being evaluated ranging from redeploying patient rooms taken out of service, creating an Observation Unit, and constructing a new Bed Tower.
+Hayward & Associates continued working with the senior leadership to develop a bed reconfiguration plan — including a survey of existing bed capacity and utilization by clinical service and acuity — to provide all beds in private rooms while ensuring that the "right" patient is in the "right" bed.
+Multiple options were evaluated ranging from redeploying patient rooms taken out of service, creating an observation unit, and constructing a new bed tower.

 Vancouver Coastal Health Vancouver, British Columbia